cce-bigdataintro-1160/CEBD-1160-spring-2019/7-viz.md

 * Read the machine learning introduction in: [this link](http://scipy-lectures.org/packages/scikit-learn/index.html#introduction-problem-settings), in particular, sections `3.6.1` to `3.6.5`.
 Don’t worry if this is a bit complex right now - it’ll really vary based on your math background.

 ### Recommended Readings
-* [Visualization of Multi Dimensional data](https://towardsdatascience.com/the-art-of-effective-visualization-of-multi-dimensional-data-6c7202990c57): Excellent article about the challenges and solutions to visualize multi dimensional data
+* [matplotlib Galleries](https://matplotlib.org/gallery/index.html): matplotlib Gallery with many plots to use for reference
+* [matplotlib stylesheets](https://matplotlib.org/gallery/style_sheets/style_sheets_reference.html): List of all stylesheets available in matplotlib
+* [matplotlib markers](https://matplotlib.org/api/markers_api.html): List of all markers available in matplotlib
+* [matplotlib linestyles](https://matplotlib.org/gallery/lines_bars_and_markers/line_styles_reference.html): List of linestyles available in matplotlib
 * [matplotlib Tutorials](https://matplotlib.org/tutorials/index.html): matplotlib Tutorials for Beginners, Itermediate and Advanced users
 * [matplotlib Sample Plots](https://matplotlib.org/tutorials/introductory/sample_plots.html#sphx-glr-tutorials-introductory-sample-plots-py): Here you'll find a host of example plots with the code that generated them.

+* [Visualization of Multi Dimensional data](https://towardsdatascience.com/the-art-of-effective-visualization-of-multi-dimensional-data-6c7202990c57): Excellent article about the challenges and solutions to visualize multi dimensional data

 * [Plotly](https://plot.ly/python/): Plotly's Python graphing library makes interactive, publication-quality graphs online.
 * [Plotly Express](https://www.plotly.express/): A gallery displaying the simplified version of the plotly python library, meant to accelerate the usage of the library.
 * [ggplot](http://ggplot.yhathq.com/): ggplot is a plotting system for Python based on R's ggplot2